 – No matter how you cook your turkey, leave it un-trussed (don’t tie the legs together) – it’s easier and the turkey will cook more evenly.
 Many turkeys come with a plastic binder that holds the legs together; just cut it off.
 Or sometimes the skin is pulled around the legs to hold them together; you can cut that off as well.

 – Don’t go crazy trying to flavor your turkey with herbs and spices.
 Salt, pepper and oil the skin and you’re good to go.
 Anything else is unnecessary and gets overshadowed by the gravy and all the side dishes anyway.

-– Don’t worry about basting the bird (you actually can’t in this recipe); it’s not necessary and let’s heat out of the oven, which increases the cooking time.
+– Don’t worry about basting the bird; it’s not necessary and let’s heat out of the oven, which increases the cooking time.

 – Don’t stuff your turkey – it will cook faster and you won’t have to worry about giving your guests salmonella (yikes…that would not be happy turkey day!).
 Plus, your stuffing will be mushy if you cook it inside the bird.
 Why have soggy stuffing when you can bake it separately in the oven and have it crisp and toasty on top?